k0emt/DmrContactTools/README.md

 cat three.txt >> combined_raw.txt
 ```

 Now that you have a combined file, you need to deduplicate the operators in the list.
+The `bash` command below takes the raw file, translates it to all upper case, sorts it, makes sure every line is unique and finally outputs it to `combined.txt`.

 ```sh
 cat combined_raw.txt | tr [a-z] [A-z] | sort | uniq > combined.txt